-Pediatric Dermatology in Concord & Charlotte, North Carolina
+Pediatric Dermatology in Concord & Salisbury, North Carolina

 At our Dermatology Group of the Carolinas locations in Salisbury, Huntersville, and Concord, NC, we offer Pediatric Dermatology services to treat children of all ages suffering from skin diseases, infections, and conditions.
 Whether it’s a minor or major skin concern, our highly-trained dermatologists can design a customized treatment plan to restore health to the skin and manage any chronic skin conditions.